rators/rummage/index.md

 ---
+title: rummage
+tagline: assorted scala utilities
 layout: page
-title: rummage
-tagline: assorted scala utils
-cover: cover.jpg
+cover: rummage.jpg
 ---
+# Rummage

 The [rummage](http://zman.io/rummage/) project consists of self-contained [Scala](http://www.scala-lang.org/) utilities that are too small and general to warrant their own package and/or artifact, but are too large, nuanced or handy to have around to be re-implemented over and over again.